· Generative AI · 9 min read

 1. Private VPC Deployments

-Your LangGraph application and your Vector Database must sit inside a Virtual Private Cloud (VPC).
+Your applications and Vector Databases must sit inside a Virtual Private Cloud (VPC).
 Whether using GCP VPC Service Controls or AWS PrivateLink, the connection to the LLM API must route through a private endpoint, ensuring data never traverses the public internet.

 2. PII Masking Pipelines